rubygems/bundler/doc/development/NEW_FEATURES.md

   3. Commit the code and at least one test covering your changes to a feature branch in your fork.
   4. Send us a [pull request](PULL_REQUESTS.md) from your feature branch.

-If you don't hear back immediately, don’t get discouraged!
+If you don't hear back immediately, don't get discouraged!
 We all have day jobs, but we respond to most tickets within a day or two.